wandb/terraform-google-wandb/README.md

 # Weights & Biases Google Module

-**IMPORTANT:** You are viewing a beta version of the official module to install Weights & Biases.
-This new version is incompatible with earlier versions, and it is not currently meant for production use.
-Please contact your Customer Success Manager for details before using.

 This is a Terraform module for provisioning a Weights & Biases Cluster on Google Cloud.
 Weights & Biases Local is our self-hosted distribution of wandb.ai.
-It offers enterprises a private instance of the Weights & Biases application, with no resource limits and with additional enterprise-grade architectural features like audit logging and SAML single sign-on.
+It offers enterprises a private instance of the Weights & Biases application, with no resource limits and with additional enterprise-grade architectural features like audit logging and single sign-on.

 ## About This Module